Jeffrey Dahmer: Ambassador Hotel

-On November 20, 1987, Dahmer—at the time residing with his grandmother in West Allis—encountered a 25-year-old man from Ontonagon, Michigan, Steven Tuomi, at a bar and persuaded him to return to the Ambassador Hotel in Milwaukee, where Dahmer had rented a room for the evening.
-According to Dahmer, he had no intention of killing Tuomi, but rather intended to simply drug him and lie beside him as he explored his body.
-The following morning, however, Dahmer awoke to find Tuomi lying beneath him on the bed, his chest "crushed in" and "black and blue" with bruises.
+On November 20, 1987, Dahmer, at the time still residing with his grandmother, encountered a 25-year-old man from Ontonagon, Michigan, named Steven Tuomi at a bar and persuaded him to return to the Ambassador Hotel in Milwaukee, where Dahmer had rented a room for the evening.
+According to Dahmer, he had no intention of killing Tuomi, but intended to simply drug him and lie beside him as he explored his body.
+The following morning, Dahmer awoke to find Tuomi lying beneath him on the bed, his chest "crushed in" and "black and blue" with bruises.
 Blood was seeping from the corner of his mouth, and Dahmer's fists and one forearm were extensively bruised.
-Dahmer stated he had no memory of having killed Tuomi, and later informed investigators that he "could not believe this had happened."
+Dahmer later said he had no memory of having killed Tuomi, and that he "could not believe this had happened".

-To dispose of Tuomi's body, Dahmer purchased a large suitcase in which he transported the body to his grandmother's residence.
-One week later, he severed the head, arms, and legs from the torso, then filleted the bones from the body before cutting the flesh into pieces small enough to handle.
-Dahmer then placed the flesh inside plastic garbage bags.
+Dahmer purchased a large suitcase, in which he transported Tuomi's body to his grandmother's residence.
+One week later, he severed the head, arms, and legs, then filleted the bones from the body before cutting the flesh into pieces small enough to handle.
+Dahmer placed the flesh inside plastic garbage bags.
 He wrapped the bones inside a sheet and pounded them into splinters with a sledgehammer.
-The entire dismemberment process took Dahmer approximately two hours to complete.
-He disposed of all of Tuomi's remains—excluding the severed head—in the trash.
+The dismemberment process took Dahmer approximately two hours.
+He disposed of all of Tuomi's remains, excluding the head, in the trash.

-For a total of two weeks following Tuomi's killing, Dahmer retained Tuomi's head wrapped in a blanket.
+For two weeks following Tuomi's killing, Dahmer retained Tuomi's head wrapped in a blanket.
 After two weeks, Dahmer boiled the head in a mixture of Soilax (an alkali-based industrial detergent) and bleach in an effort to retain the skull, which he then used as stimulus for masturbation.
-Eventually, the skull was rendered too brittle by this bleaching process, so Dahmer pulverized and disposed of it.
+Eventually, the skull became too brittle by this bleaching process, so Dahmer pulverized and disposed of it.